jbistis/SailWatchPro-Public/CRP-TEST-GUIDE.md

 ## Getting Started

 **Latest Version**
-It is strongly recommended that all iOS devices (iPhone & Watch) run the latest version of the app, as some data is shared between users.
+Remove the app from your iOS device and install the latest version.

 ### First Launch
-The first launch will take a few additional moments while the app performs a one-time installation of the ECMWF libraries.
+The first launch will take a few additional moments while the app installs the ECMWF libraries once.

 ### Test Areas
 - Pre-start buttons

-- Start the App on your iPhone or iPad
+- Weather Data
-- iPad - navigate to Settings
+- Competitors
-- iPhone - navigate to More > Settings
+- Buoy Fetch - Test automated

 ## Buoy List Import